qpwoeirut/GunnHacksCTF2021/writeups/taking_a_walk.md

 ## GunnHacks 7.0 Taking a Walk Challenge Writeup
+Points: 300
+> I took a walk around my neighborhood last week, and I took some photos.
+Unfortunately, most of them are of the sidewalk (I'm a really terrible photographer), so now I don't know where I went!
+For each photo, can you find me the first letter of the street it was taken on?
+(The first photo was at a school, so use the first letter of the short school name.)
+If you can find the streets, the letters should spell out a word, which you can submit as gunnHacks{the_word}.
+Make sure to submit the word in lowercase.
+Here are the photos I took: [img.zip](/taking_a_walk/img.zip)

 We're given 7 images, and we need to find where they were taken.
 The first is a photo of a sign at Henry M. Gunn High School, so we get the first letter for free.